synaptikcms/synaptik-cms/README.md

 - `ZipArchive` recommended for theme/plugin uploads and automatic updates
 - Write access on `/`, `/data/`, `/files/`, `/bckps/`, `/admin/`, `/theme/`, `/plugins/`

-Full requirements, the Nginx sample config, and the filesystem permissions checklist: see the https://docs.synaptikcms.com/getting-started/#toc-installation.
+Full requirements, the Nginx sample config, and the filesystem permissions checklist: see the [Installation Guide](https://docs.synaptikcms.com/getting-started/#toc-installation).

 ---

 ## Theming

 Themes live in `/theme/{theme-name}/`.
-Create your child theme in `/theme/child_theme/{theme-name}/`.
+Customize yours with child theme in `/theme/child_theme/{theme-name}/`.

 A minimal theme requires: